lokesh/lightbox2/README.md

 ### v2.7.4 - 2015-06-23

 - [Change] Revert jquery dep version to 2.x from 1.x.
 Added note to Lightbox page about using jQuery 1.x to get IE6, 7, and 8 support.
+- [Fix] Preserve author and license comments from lightbox.js in minified files.

 ### v2.7.3 - 2015-06-22